mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What type of load (resistive, inductive, capacitive) can a SoC/CPU typically be characterized as?
 - What is the condition for maximum power transfer?
 - Often times on a power rail, there are many capacitors connected to ground.
 What are these capacitors and why are there so many?
 Why can you just put one massive capacitor?

+## General Power Supply
 - What are some ways to increase/decrease voltage?
 What about for a power rail?
+- Why shouldn't you use a voltage divider to step down voltage for a power rail?
+- When is a voltage divider applicable to step down voltage?
+- Name some voltage regulators.
+- In many embedded systems, why are step-down regulators more common than step-up regulators?
 - What's the difference between a buck converter vs LDO?
 - Design a power supply.
+- Why is supply voltage overshoot/undershoot often undesired?
+When can it be tolerated?
+- Given a supply spec, design power architecture.

 ## Buck Converters
 Buck converter board routing is in PCB Design/Layout section.